renatomenendes/FinBrain/docs/_build/html/_sources/index.rst.txt

 ..
-Advanced Parts Pricing documentation master file, created by sphinx-quickstart on Tue Aug 30 18:38:21 2022.
+Advanced Parts FinBrain documentation master file, created by sphinx-quickstart on Tue Aug 30 18:38:21 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.